retrokid/retrokid.github.io/menubartimer-support-help.md

 ![menu bar timer support image12](/images/menu_bar_timer/menubartimer-support-img12.png)

 13- In v2.3 there is also an alarm sound feature.
-You can enable alarm and select a .wav file to play also you can choose how many times it will play.
+You can enable alarm and select a `.wav` file to play also you can choose how many times it will play.
+When you select `.wav` file you will hear how it sounds.

 ![menu bar timer support image v2.3 1](/images/menu_bar_timer/menubartimer-support-img-v2_3-1.png)